 Crossing Great Central Road with a 3 years old

-The next day in the morning we left Leonora to hit the dirt again on Great Central Road.
-We refuelled the car and filled up four diesel canisters.
-We were a bit uncertain of what may happen on this road as it is not used by tourists much.
+The next morning, we left Leonora and hit the dirt again on the Great Central Road.
+We refueled the car and filled up four diesel canisters.
+We were a bit uncertain about what might happen on this road since it is not used by tourists much.

-Ahead of us, there is only one last ‘bigger’ town – Laverton that is located 125 km from Leonora.
-We were hoping to eat something there but it turned out there was only an information desk, a gas station, a few sleepy houses and that was it.
+Ahead of us, there is only one last ‘bigger’ town – Laverton which is located 125 km from Leonora.
+We were hoping to eat something there but it turned out there was only an information desk, a gas station, and a few sleepy houses and that was it.

-We refuelled at BP station again and we started driving towards the Aboriginal land.
-We met no one except one lonely iguana.
-Our goal for tonight was Tjukayirla Roadhouse.
+We refuelled at the BP station again and started driving towards the Aboriginal land.
+We didn’t come across anyone except for a lonely iguana.
+Our goal for the night was Tjukayirla Roadhouse.

 On the way to Tjukayirla Roadhouse

-We had about 320 km to drive on a gravel road so we lowered the pressure off the tires to 25 psi and put a net between the trailer and the car to protect the windows.
+We had about 320 km to drive on a gravel road so we lowered the tyre pressure to 25 psi and put a net between the trailer and the car to protect the windows.
+The road quality was good, as graders worked on it regularly, and the traffic was low.

 Tjukayirla Roadhouse

-We spent the night in Tjukayirla Roadhouse and we were the only guests in the caravan park at the back.
+We spent the night at Tjukayirla Roadhouse and were the only guests in the caravan park at the back.
+It’s a small roadhouse that offers diesel and opal fuel, basic food and groceries, accommodation, and take-away menus, just enough for a quick stopover before hitting the road again.

-The sunset was magical, and we could admire a wonderfully starry sky.
-After all, we were very far from civilization.
+The sunset was magical, and we were able to admire the wonderfully starry sky, reminding us how far we were from civilisation.

-After leaving Tjukayirla Roadhouse our next destination was Warnakurna Roadhouse with its Giles Weather Station we wanted to see.
+After leaving Tjukayirla Roadhouse, our next destination was Warnakurna Roadhouse with its Giles Weather Station that we wanted to see.

-On the second day on the Great Central Road, we drove 475 km and we saw ‘only’ 98 car wrecks.
+On the second day of our journey on the Great Central Road, we drove 475 km and saw ‘only’ 98 car wrecks.

-Saying that we also passed one large refrigerator, and a full-size gas stove, which Marius did not agree to add to the count.
+We also passed by a large refrigerator (made in the 50’s) and a full-size gas stove, but Marius did not agree to add them to the count.

-The first 120 km from the start was quite corrugated and sandy and our car and trailer were a bit shaken.
-Then, the road was flat as a pancake.
+The first 120 km from the start was quite corrugated and sandy, and our car and trailer were shaken a bit.
+However, after that, the road was flat as a pancake.

-Only once we were surprised when it turned out that we had a small river full of water to cross – we didn’t expect that in the desert either.
+We were only surprised once when we came across a small river full of water to cross – we didn’t expect to find one in the desert either.

-Besides, it was quiet.
-Although the signs warned of wild camels, we didn’t see any, even in the distance.
+Despite the signs warning of wild camels, it was quiet, and we didn’t see any, even in the distance.

 It was only 230 km to our next destination – Warakurna Roadhouse.